To use the first method, you must specify the

 information required to connect to the remote server containing

-connection string specifies the server name, login credentials,
+string specifies the server name, login credentials, port number

-port number and database/table information.
-In the example, the
+and database/table information.
+In the example, the remote table

-using port 9306.
-The name and port number should match the host
+9306.
+The name and port number should match the host name (or IP

-name (or IP address) and port number of the remote MySQL server
+address) and port number of the remote MySQL server instance you

 The format of the connection string is as follows: